harrietrc/loadimpact-docs/jekyll/_li3/test-results/what-metrics-are-reported-for-a-url.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - What metrics are reported back for a URL?
+title: What metrics are reported back for a URL?
 description: Explanation on the metrics Load Impact reports back on URLs in a load test
 permalink: /3.0/what-metrics-are-reported-for-a-url
 categories: [test-results]
 order: 3
 redirect_from: /knowledgebase/articles/174136-what-metrics-are-reported-for-a-url
 ---

+***

 Table needs some clean up.